MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ## Options to ensure users are matched between the application and Microsoft Entra ID

 This section provides several options to address the non-matching users in the application.
 Based on your organization's goals and the data issues between Microsoft Entra ID and the application, select the appropriate option for each user.
-Note that there may not be a single option that covers all the users in a particular application.
+There may not be a single option that covers all the users in a particular application.

 |Option|Updates needed before provisioning|
 |:--|--|